 Megan is a radio producer based in her closet in Portland, Maine.
 Before graduating from Western Kentucky University with a degree in photojournalism in 2014 she worked alongside WNYC’s Radiolab, The Minneapolis Star Tribune, Timber & Frame Media, and The Chautauquan Daily.
 Her film and photographic work has been recognized by College Photographer of the Year, National Press Photographers Association, and The William Randolph Hearst Competition.
 As a radio host and producer she has been recognized by BuzzFeed, The Huffington Post, The AV Club, Medium, The Guardian, Refinery 29, The Timbre, and The Public Radio Exchange.

 Ben is the founder of the production company Timber & Frame.
 He has worked with organizations in diverse and challenging locations including Bosnia, the Mexican/US border and the Ecuadorian Amazon.
 He studied at the nationally renowned photojournalism program at Western Kentucky University and his work has been recognized by the regional EMMYs, National Press Photographers Association and the William Randolph Hearst competition, known as the Pulitzers of college journalism.

-Devon Taylor is a writer and editor living in New York City.
+Devon Taylor is a freelance writer and editor living in New York City.
 Before joining the team at Millennial, she was the editor in chief of The Timbre, an online magazine devoted to podcast reviews and curation.
 Her work has been featured in The Atlantic, CutBank, and The Tottenville Review, among other publications.
 She holds a law degree from Rutgers University and a Master of Fine Arts in creative nonfiction from the University of Memphis, where she served as senior nonfiction editor of The Pinch.
 Some people say she takes too many pictures of her dog, but she thinks she takes just enough.